 - Payday loans

-The application process for a personal loan is similar in most cases.
+The application process for these types of personal loans is similar in most cases.
 A borrower’s eligibility is assessed by the lender, based on a number of factors that may include employment status, income, credit history or assets owned.
-The lender factors in all of these things to determine how much the would-be borrower may be eligible to borrow, and what type of interest rate may come with it.
+The lender factors in all of these things to determine how much the would-be borrower may be eligible to borrow, and what type of interest rates or fees may apply.

 - Online lenders